MatthewDulworth/matrix-operations/README.md

 # Matrix Operations

-An online matrix calculator written in typescript.
+An online matrix calculator written in javascript.